Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 a _child_ of the parent coroutine's job.
 When the parent coroutine is cancelled, all its children are recursively cancelled, too.

-However, this parent-child relation can be explicitly overriden in one of two ways:
+However, this parent-child relation can be explicitly overridden in one of two ways:

-1. When a different scope is explicitly specified when launching a coroutine (for example, `GlobalScope.launch`), then it does not inherit a `Job` from the parent scope.
+1. When a different scope is explicitly specified when launching a coroutine (for example, `GlobalScope.launch`), it does not inherit a `Job` from the parent scope.

-2. When a different `Job` object is passed as the context for the new coroutine (as shown in the example below), then it overrides the `Job` of the parent scope.
+2. When a different `Job` object is passed as the context for the new coroutine (as shown in the example below), it overrides the `Job` of the parent scope.

 In both cases, the launched coroutine is not tied to the scope it was launched from and operates independently.